How do you know if you have a well and pump problem?

 Finally, the last place to check for a problem is your electricity bill.
 If you have an unexplained increase in what you are paying each month there are several possible explanations from your household water pump equipment.
 It could be the pump is too weak and is running 24/7 as a result.
 Or there may be a short in the pump causing it to draw more power than it should.
 Finally, a broken pipe in the well, house, or leak in the plumbing may cause pumps to run more often and for longer periods.

 If you notice problems with your water pressure, water quality, or electricity bill, give us a call.
 We can track down your problem and repair it, usually in a single service call.
-We also offer maintenance to keep your well and pump system running great before problems happen.
+We also offer maintenance to keep your well and water pressure pump system running great before problems happen.
 We’re here to help!